 |Have a prenuptial or post-nuptial agreement drawn up.||Several matters must be clarified in these agreements.
 These include making sure that a business established before the marriage is not up for marital distribution after a divorce and determining the methodology to be used for business valuation.
 It should also be confirmed if the spouse will share in the depreciation or appreciation of a pre-marital business during the marriage.|

-If you and your partner are planning to wed soon and you are already running a business together, it might be best if you contact a family lawyer from Gelman & Associates to learn how you can protect your business from divorce.
+If you and your partner are planning to wed soon and you are already running a business together or you already have your own business, it might be best if you contact a family lawyer from Gelman & Associates to learn how you can protect your business from divorce.

 Did You Know?